Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Proving Poincar e inequalities

-\textbf{Proof:} The converse statement was proved in \ref{maintheorem}.
-Thus, we only prove that a measure-doubling space admitting a $(1,p)$ Poincar\'e-inequality for some $1 \leq p < \infty$ also admits $(C,\delta,\epsilon)$-connectivity for some constants.
-This is a particular case of the more general Theorem \ref{thm:nohomo} by setting $\Phi(x)=x^p$ and $\Psi(x)=C_{PI}x^{\frac{1}{p}}$ here $C_{PI}$ is the constant in the Poincar\'e inequality.
+\textbf{Proof:} The converse statement was proved in Theorem \ref{maintheorem}.
+Thus, we only prove that a measure-doubling space admitting a $(1,p)$-Poincar\'e-inequality for some $p \in [1,\infty)$ also admits $(C,\delta,\epsilon)$--connectivity for some constants.
+This is a particular case of the more general Theorem \ref{thm:nohomo} by setting $\Phi(x)=x^p$ and $\Psi(x)=C_{PI}x^{\frac{1}{p}}$.
+Here, $C_{PI}$ is the constant in the Poincar\'e inequality.
 However, there is an issue related to whether the Poincar\'e inequality is assumed for Lipschitz functions or all continuous functions and their upper gradients.
 We use the latter for non-homogeneous Poincar\'e inequalities.
-In the case of a complete metric space these are equivalent by \cite[Theorem 2]{keith2003modulus}. \QED
+In the case of a complete metric space these are equivalent by \cite[Theorem 2]{keith2003modulus}\footnote{The application of \cite[Theorem 2]{keith2003modulus} is somewhat subtle.
+Keith assumes a global Poincar\'e inequality and global doubling, while here we work with local Poincar\'e ienqualities and local doubling.
+Worse yet, our space is complete but only locally compact at a definite scale.
+Keith's proof can be fully localized to apply in this setting in the sense that the scales $r_{i}$ of his four claims, $i=1, \dots 4$, depend quantitatively on each other.
+Presenting this in detail here would be distracting and wouldn't offer any new ideas or mathematics.
+We are also not aware of a reference where this step is done in detail.
+However, \cite[Theorem 8.4.1]{heinonen2015sobolev} presents an argument that is easily localizable.
+The crucial step involves a pair of points $d(x,y)=r$ and requires using certain bounded length paths which can be contained in a ball $B(x, Cr)$ for some $C$, which is precompact by local doubling if $r$ is sufficiently small.
+Each of the other estimates there, except for quasiconvexity, is explicitly local.
+Further, the proofs use of \cite[Theorem 8.1.7]{heinonen2015sobolev} can also be localized since the estimates are only needed up to a certain scale.
+The quasiconvexity proof in \cite[Theorem 8.3.2]{heinonen2015sobolev} can also be localized since the construction of a quasigeodesic between to points $x,y$ with $d(x,y)=r$ involves the Poincar\'e inequality only at scales comparable to $r$, and the pre-compactness of some ball $B(x, Cr)$, which can be obtained from the local doubling bound.
+The proof of local quasiconvexity could also be derived fairly directly from the proof in \cite{bjornsemilocal}, although they use a different Poincar\'e inequality as an assumption.
+We leave a detailed examination and explicit quantification of these arguments to the interested reader.}. \QED